bjerrep/filuxe/doc/aquickspin.rst

     }

 The net result of the whole exercise to this point is that the file was ultimately saved on the WAN fileserver.
 Whats left is now that some products or endusers will download files as they see fit.
 How they do that is not considered part of the filuxe project.
-They will have to manage HTTP file downloads in whatever way they see fit.